 The attorneys in our firm have been handling commercial litigation and have been providing advice for corporate clients for over 20 years.
-Firm President Sheryl Axelrod is one of less than 130 lawyers in Pennsylvania to have been appointed by the Commerce Court to the list of Judges Pro Tempore, which demonstrates the high regard held by the legal community for the commercial litigation work she and her colleagues at the firm do.
+Firm President Sheryl Axelrod is one of less than 130 lawyers in Pennsylvania to have been appointed by the Commerce Court to the list of Judges Pro Tempore to mediate commercial disputes, which demonstrates the high regard held by the legal community for the commercial litigation work she and her colleagues at the firm do.

 Our attorneys have represented Fortune 500 companies in contractual disputes and have advised, counseled, and offered training to clients on commercial and business-related issues such as the risks in language of agreements that include indemnity provisions, limitations of liability clauses, arbitration clauses, insurance, and other pertinent contractual provisions.
-One attorney has served as an expert in an international arbitration involving a breach of contract claim, opining on the interpretation of exculpatory clauses in the contract under U.S. law and has counseled U.S. and international clients on various provisions of contracts, purchase orders and sales agreements.
+One of our attorneys has served as an expert in an international arbitration involving a breach of contract claim, opining on the interpretation of exculpatory clauses in the contract under U.S. law and has counseled U.S. and international clients on various provisions of contracts, purchase orders, and sales agreements.

-Two of our attorneys are on the roster of AAA Arbitration Panelists for arbitrations involving commercial disputes and have acted as arbitrators in commercial matters.
+Partners Sheryl Axelrod and Lisa Savitt are on the roster of AAA Arbitration Panelists for arbitrations involving commercial disputes and have acted as arbitrators in commercial matters.

 The following selected cases are representative of the variety of matters the firm has handled.

-- We successfully defended an attorney in a breach of contract action.
+- Successfully defended an attorney in a breach of contract action.
 The matter went to trial before an arbitration panel in federal court that could have awarded unlimited damages.
 The arbitration panel found in favor of our client, awarding a complete defense verdict.

-- We successfully defended a couple in a breach of contract action.
+- Successfully defended a couple in a breach of contract action.
 The matter went to a non-jury trial in the Court of Common Pleas of Philadelphia, which found in favor of our client.

-- Acted for an international aerospace company in dispute with a maintenance, repair, and overhaul company including providing advice on contractual terms,
+- Represented an international aerospace company in a dispute with a maintenance, repair, and overhaul company, including providing advice on contractual terms.

-- We acted as an expert in an international arbitration regarding a breach of contract claim that sought to invalidate exculpatory clauses in an international sales contract for a major international company arising out of allegations of product defect.
+- Acted as an expert in an international arbitration regarding a breach of contract claim that sought to invalidate exculpatory clauses in an international sales contract for a major international company arising out of allegations of product defect.

-- We counseled a major international aircraft component manufacturer in breach of contract claims and mitigation of damages in a matter where alleged damages totaled $13 million.
+- Counseled a major international aircraft component part manufacturer in breach of contract claims and mitigation of damages in a matter where alleged damages totaled $13 million.

-- We successfully represented a major international insurance company in arbitration to resolve a coverage dispute.
+- Successfully represented a major international insurance company in arbitration to resolve a coverage dispute.

-- We represented Deutsche Aerospace in contract and negligence issues arising out of the JPATS prototype aircraft during a test flight in Germany.
+- Represented Deutsche Aerospace in contract and negligence issues arising out of the crash of a JPATS prototype aircraft during a test flight in Germany.